 - Capacity to reduce future risk of human and material losses.

-- Capacity to increase the knowledge and understanding of the disaster phenomena, in its different contextual aspects, impacts and public health.
+- Capacity to increase the knowledge and understanding of the disaster phenomena in its different contextual aspects.

 - Capacity to increase skills and abilities for implementing the disaster risk reduction strategy.